Séfora Camazano · Artist Statement

 The photographic session

-Photography is the starting point, not the destination.
+Photography is the beginning of the process, never its conclusion.
 I seek the moment when the person stops posing and simply begins to be.
 That is the moment I will paint.

 03